Modal adjective

 Modal adjectives are adjectives, such as likely, probable and necessary, that express modality, i.e., possibility, necessity, or contingency.

 In English

 Modal adjectives can express modality regarding a situation or a participant in that situation.
-With situations, some usual syntactic patterns include an extraposed subject, such as the underlined elements in the following examples with the modal adjective in bold.
+With situations, some usual syntactic patterns include extraposed subject, such as the underlined elements in the following examples with the modal adjective in bold.
 Here the modal adjective is analyzed semantically as a sentential modal operator.